top of page

 Humidity Regulation Humidity stands as another pivotal factor influencing seed viability.
 Relative humidity primarily governs seed germination, and given their delicate state, unintentional germination should be averted.
 For those residing in diverse climates, humidity levels directly impact storage methods.
 Generally, maintain a low-humidity container.
 In regions with high humidity, specific measures might be necessary to reduce humidity levels.

-Cannabis seeds can germinate with a relative humidity (RH) of 40-60%, with values exceeding this potentially causing drowning and death.
+Seeds can germinate with a relative humidity (RH) of 40-60%, with values exceeding this potentially causing drowning and death.
 On the other hand, humidity levels of 9-20% could result in issues like pests, fungi, or seed sweating due to excessive heat.
 The optimal humidity range for seed storage is 20-30% RH.

-Extending the Viability of Marijuana Seeds
+Extending the Viability of Seeds

 By integrating the aforementioned considerations, the most effective method for prolonged storage involves vacuum-sealing seeds and subsequently placing them within opaque containers or bags to block light.
 Maintaining a constant temperature of 6-8°C (42.8-46.4°F) is advisable.
 Some growers resort to products like silica sachets to counteract humidity shifts caused by external temperature/humidity variations, particularly useful in humid or hot climates.